Wildlife sanctuary volunteering in Ecuador

 Fly in to Quito airport (UIO) on a Sunday.
-You will be transferred to a guest house in the centre of Quito where you will spend your first night.
-This is a good opportunity to recover from your flight and get used to the time difference.
+You will be collected by the Oyster representative and taken to your first night accommodation.
 The next day you will be collected early for your private transfer up to the project site.
 The drive takes approximately 5 hours.

 What is provided

 - Access to your personal ‘My Oyster’ account – our online portal where you can find out much more about the programme and manage your booking.

 - Pre-departure advice covering medical, safety and project advice

 - Help and advice from our UK office 24/7 whilst in Ecuador

 - Full orientation and induction to project before you begin

 - Transfer from Quito airport to your first night accommodation

 - First night guest house accommodation in Quito – dinner and breakfast included